Vehicle registration plates of Norway: Prefixes and sequence numbers

-The Norwegian license plates of all-electric vehicles have a prefix "EL", "EK", "EV", "EB", "EC", "ED", "EE", "EF", "EH" or "EJ" to enforce the privileges zero emission vehicles are entitled to.
+The Norwegian license plates of all-electric vehicles have a prefix "EL", "EK", "EV", "EB", "EC", "ED", "EE", "EF", "EH", "EJ", "EN", "EP" or "ER" to enforce the privileges zero emission vehicles are entitled to.

 All Norwegian licence plates for civilian vehicles have a prefix of two letters, followed by a sequence of numbers.
 Military licence plates have numbers only.
 Most vehicles have five-digit registration numbers between 10000 and 99999.
 Motorcycles, farming equipment and trailers have four-digit registration numbers between 1000 and 9999 is used.
 Temporary plates have three-digit registration numbers between 100 and 999.
 Dealer plates have two-digit registration numbers between 10 and 99.